 Michael Bloomberg

-According to a 2020 article in Vanity Fair, Michael Bloomberg owns eight houses in New York state alone, and “he also reportedly owns several properties in London, Florida, Colorado, and Bermuda.”
-Thus, Bloomberg may own a dozen houses.
-How many of those houses have gas stoves?
-I’ll make a wild guess and bet that it’s more than one.
-Oh, and according to Vanity Fair, while he was mayor of New York, Bloomberg “was known to spend weekends” at his house in Bermuda, “traveling back and forth on private jets.”
+According to a 2020 article in Vanity Fair, Michael Bloomberg owns eight houses in New York state, and “he also reportedly owns several properties in London, Florida, Colorado, and Bermuda.”
+Thus, Bloomberg may own a dozen homes ….
+According to Vanity Fair, while he was mayor of New York, Bloomberg “was known to spend weekends” at his house in Bermuda, “traveling back and forth on private jets.”
 And what is fueling those private jets?
-I’m guessing here, but it’s probably not organic quinoa.
+I’m guessing here, but it’s probably not organic shade grown quinoa.

 The Billionaires Behind The Gas Bans – Robert Bryce (substack.com)